Prestonrhodes/educator/README.md

-# Educator: The Ultimate AI-Powered Learning Framework 🌟📚
+# Educator: The AI-Powered Learning Framework 🌟📚

 Welcome to **Educator**—a groundbreaking, AI-driven learning platform that makes education accessible, engaging, and personalized for *everyone*!
 Whether you’re mastering baking cookies 🍪, understanding cat behavior 🐾, or diving into coding 💻, Educator adapts to your learning style with structured courses, adaptive paths, conversational engagement, and voice interaction.
 It’s not just a tool—it’s your personal AI tutor! 🤖